postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/postman-sandbox-api.md

   });
   ```

-  You can also include multiple assertions to group the related ones in a single test.
+  You can also include multiple assertions to group the related ones in a single test:

   ```javascript
   pm.test("Should receive update events for both users", function () {